X-N-X-I-X-R/live_chat_django/README.md

 -  consumers.py is used to define the consumers for the Django Channels application.
 -  Consumers are classes that handle WebSocket connections and messages, and can be used to implement chat functionality, real-time updates, and more.

+# RUN the project

+-  run the project
+>  daphne ChatApp.asgi:application
+> redis-server --port 6380

+#  if have any issue kill and find  the open ports  with linux command
+> lsof -i :<port>
+> kill -9 <Prcessid>